What Security Clearance Does Congress Have?

 For example if you’re sitting on the House Intelligence Committee, you’ll see way more classified info and material than a member focusing say on agriculture or transportation.

-Not all members of Congress are part of these types of committees or taking part in high level meetings that take place SCIFs.
+Not all members of Congress are part of committees that take part in high level intelligence matters.

 What about Congressional Staff?